1j01/98/programs/winamp/README.md

 ### TODO

-* Window blurring (also needed for regular windows!)

-* Localize keyboard shortcuts (currently pretty much everything in 98.js uses iframes, and I haven't implemented arrow keys for icons on the desktop, so it's hard to tell, and it doesn't matter much (yet), but the keyboard shortcuts should only apply when Winamp is focused - so this depends on window blurring)
+* Keyboard shortcuts should only apply when Winamp is focused

 * Interop with Sound Recorder should be fun! ;)